What is Dhauti?

 - Mulasodhana (Purification of the rectum)

-Let me to give a concise record of these characterization alongside steps and advantages.
+Let me give a concise record of this characterization alongside steps and advantages.

 The term Antar means inside or internal.
 Hence, Antar Dhauti means internal cleansing or purification.
 It mainly refers to the process of cleaning mainly the digestive tract and intestines.

 Again, Internal cleansing is four-fold.
 They are;